EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Science/Sociology/Bureaucracy/Seeing Like a State.md

 - *In certain vital respects, Soviet high modernism is not a sharp break from Russian absolutism.
 Ernest Gellner has argued that of the two facets of the Enlightenment-the one asserting the sovereignty of the individual and his interests, the other commending the rational authority of experts-it was the second that spoke to rulers who wanted their "backward" states to catch up.*

 - *Nearly everything they planned was on a monumental scale, from cities and individual buildings (the Palace of Soviets) to construction projects (the White Sea Canal) and, later, the great industrial projects of the first Five Year Plan (Magnitogorsk), not to mention collectivization.
-Sheila Fitzpatrick has appropriately called this passion for sheer size "giganto- mania."5*
+Sheila Fitzpatrick has appropriately called this passion for sheer size "giganto- mania."*

 - *New "revolutionary" funeral and marriage ceremonies were invented amidst much fanfare, and a ritual of "Octobering" was encouraged as an alternative to baptism*